 1. Don't Stay Static

 There are more and more dental practices entering the field, and all of them are looking to stand out from their competition.
 Your practice needs every edge it can get in the ever-changing world of dental marketing – so you need to stay as up-to-date as possible.
-By not ignoring new trends and implementing the best new online marketing practices for dentists, you can stay ahead of the pack.
+By engaging new dental marketing strategy trends and implementing the best online marketing practices for dentists, you can stay ahead of the pack.

 Keep your social media active.
 Keep your website current.
 Whatever platform you use to have a voice online, you can't walk away from it or that voice will soon be drowned out.